Tuesday, July 3, 2018

 • Defining The Issues:

 -The Roman Catholic Church teaches that Jesus Christ made the Apostle Peter its first pope and that He had built His church upon him.
-It is also asserted that Jesus gave Peter a unique position of authority over His church, which was supposed to get passed on through "apostolic succession" to present-day popes (thereby establishing the concept of an infallible church).
-These claims to authority made by Rome have spewed a great deal of controversy with the Eastern Orthodox and Protestant churches.
+It is also asserted that Jesus gave Peter a unique position of authority over His church, which was to get passed on through apostolic succession to present-day popes.
+This is the underlying basis for the Roman Catholic Church proclaiming itself to be the infallible preserver of divine truth.
+These claims to authority made by Rome have spewed a great deal of controversy amongst the Eastern Orthodox and Protestant churches.

 • General Absence Of The Papal Office Throughout The New Testament: